 At Less Annoying CRM, we have a concept called the thriving wage.
 If the living wage is the amount of money a person needs to make to be able to cover their basic needs (food, shelter, etc.), the thriving wage is the amount of money a person needs to thrive (travel, hobbies, family, etc.).

 Since everyone deserves happiness, everyone is paid at least the thriving wage, regardless of what job they do for us.
 Whether they're a janitor (not a position we have, but you get the idea), a customer service rep, or a software engineer, the thriving wage sets the minimum amount we'll pay anyone.

 I'll admit that setting the thriving wage is a bit arbitrary, and it's largely a function of what we can afford to pay.
-As of this writing (June 2021) our thriving wage starts around $55,000/year, and comes with automatic $10k raises each year until a person is making $125,000/year.
-You might say, "you don't need to pay a janitor $125,000 per year no matter how experienced they are!" to which I'd say, "you do if you want them to be able to thrive."
+As of this writing (June 2021) our thriving wage starts around $67,000/year, and comes with automatic $5k raises each year indefinitely.
+After 10 years, a person will be making $117,000.
+You might say, "you don't need to pay a janitor $117,000 per year no matter how experienced they are!" to which I'd say, "you do if you want them to be able to thrive."